frida/frida-website/_i18n/en/_docs/javascript-api.md

     rely on debugger-friendly binaries or presence of debug information to do a good job, whereas the fuzzy backtracers perform forensics on the stack in order to guess the return addresses, which means you will get false positives, but it will work on any binary.
+The generated backtrace is currently limited to 16 frames and is not adjustable without recompiling Frida.

 {% highlight js %}
 const f = Module.getExportByName('libcommonCrypto.dylib',